Industry Analysis Framework: The 5-Forces Method for Market Assessment

 The overall assessment suggests coffee retail is a hard market.
 High competition and easy entry make it tough for new businesses.
 This industry review business plan example would recommend strong what makes you different plans.
 What does this mean for someone considering opening a coffee shop?

-The National Coffee Association reports that 64% of Americans drink coffee daily.
+The industry trade groups reports that 64% of Americans drink coffee daily.
 This market size data belongs in your industry review business plan summary.

 Note: This is a combined example created for teaching purposes.
 It doesn't represent a single real person or company.